Antsakoamanondro

 Antsakoamanondro is a municipality (commune, kaominina) in Madagascar.
 It belongs to the district of Ambanja, which is a part of Diana Region.
 According to 2001 census the population of Antsakoamanondro was 5,622.

 Primary and junior level secondary education are available in town.
 The majority 98% of the population are farmers.
 The most important crop is rice, while other important products are coffee, seeds of catechu and oranges.
 Services provide employment for 0.02% of the population and fishing employs 1.98% of the population.

-In the village of Antetezambato that is part of this municipality, there are imporant demantoid and amethyst mines.
+In the village of Antetezambato that is part of this municipality, there are important demantoid and amethyst mines.